UniMath/agda-unimath/HOWTO-INSTALL.md

 except it checks if Agda is available, so that it doesn't cause errors when opening Emacs outside the project.

-### Setting up emacs for literate Agda files
+### Setting up Emacs for literate Agda files

 The `agda-unimath` library is written in literate markdown agda.
 This means that all the files in the formalization have the extension `.lagda.md` and they consist of markdown text and `agda` code blocks.
-For your emacs to handle these files correctly, you need to add the following line to your `.emacs` file:
+For your Emacs to handle these files correctly, you need to add the following line to your `.emacs` file:

 ```elisp